• Published: Apr 30 2025 01:47 PM

 wave

-Thunderbolts assembles a cast of Marvel's most complex anti-heroes, including Florence Pugh's Yelena Belova, Sebastian Stan's Bucky Barnes, Wyatt Russell's John Walker, and David Harbour's Red Guardian, all united (and manipulated) by Julia Louis-Dreyfus' cunning Valentina Allegra de Fontaine.
-Forget light-hearted quips; this film delves into the emotional scars that shape these characters.
-Schreier himself describes the film's tone as “It wounds, it heals, and it haunts long after the credits roll.”
+The movie throws together a team of Marvel's most complicated anti-heroes: Florence Pugh's Yelena Belova, Sebastian Stan's Bucky Barnes, Wyatt Russell's John Walker (remember him?), and David Harbour's Red Guardian.
+And who's pulling all the strings?
+The ever-charming Julia Louis-Dreyfus as Valentina Allegra de Fontaine.
+It's less about witty banter and more about peeling back layers of deep-seated trauma.
+Schreier himself described the tone as "It wounds, it heals, and it haunts long after the credits roll," and honestly, he's not wrong.

 FAQ